ntp-k/QuadrotorAirsimDRL/README.md

-Note : This repository is my graduation project. (for study purposes only)
+Note : This repository is my graduation project
+Status : Under development

 # QuadrotorAirsimDRL
  Self-flying quadrotor using Airsim with Deep Reinforcement Learning (DQN)